aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

         * `github_repo_name` corresponding to the name when you created the repository (`your_repo` in this example)
         * `gihub_repo_branch` corresponding to the main branch of your repo. (should be called `main`)
-        * `pipeline_deployable_regions` corresponding to the lists of [AWS regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) you plan to deploy your future applications to. it should look like:
+        * `pipeline_deployable_regions` corresponding to the lists of [AWS regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) you plan to deploy your future applications to.
+        * (optional) `domain_name` a DNS domain name to use to expose your services publicly (it needs to be already registered in a registrar such [Amazon route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html)) it should look like:
             ```
             cd <YOUR REPO>